guardian/support-frontend/README.md

 ## Emails
 Docs on how emails are sent from this app are [here](/docs/triggered-send-in-exact-target.md)

+## Data subject access requests
+The state machine executions of this app have been identified as a data store which we would need to include in a response to any subject access requests we may receive ([this is a good explanation of what these are](https://ico.org.uk/media/for-organisations/documents/2014223/subject-access-code-of-practice.pdf)).
+Should it become necessary to search them, this can be done using the `StepFunctionsService` class, see `StepFunctionsSpec` for how to do this.

 ## TODO

 [List of improvements we should make](/docs/TODO.md)